iWinston/typeorm-plus/docs/select-query-builder.md

         .getOne();
     ```

-There are 5 diffrent `QueryBuilder`s available:
+There are 5 different `QueryBuilder` types available:

-* `SelectQueryBuilder` used to build and execute `SELECT` queries.
+* `SelectQueryBuilder` - used to build and execute `SELECT` queries.
 Example:

     ```typescript
     import {getConnection} from "typeorm";